studioespresso/craft-scout/README.md

 - $element (the element being saved)
 - $shouldBeSearchable (wether or not the element should be searchable, defaults to `true`)

-An example use-case for this would be to check the type of the element that's beind saved and settings `shouldBeSearchable` to `false` when it's a Matrix block.
+An example use-case for this would be to check the type of the element that's being saved and settings `shouldBeSearchable` to `false` when it's a Matrix block.

 ### AfterIndexImport